Pfizer is here to help your patients access their prescribed TUKYSA tablets

 IN-OFFICE DISPENSERS

-IDN SPECIALTY PHARMACIES AND HOSPITAL PHARMACIES
+IDN SPECIALTY PHARMACIES + HOSPITAL PHARMACIES

-Physician practices can obtain TUKYSA from one of the following specialty distributors
+Physician practices can obtain TUKYSA from one of the following specialty distributors:

-TUKYSA® (tucatinib) dosage strengths and counts
+TUKYSA® (tucatinib) dosage strengths and counts:

 TUKYSA® (tucatinib) tablets dosage strengths and counts: 50mg tablets, 60 count, in a 75 cc bottle